bwarren2/howtodev-drf/README.md

 Run the tests with:

     docker-compose up -d
-    docker exec -it howtodev-database bash
+    docker exec -it howtodev-server bash
     pytest

 The tests: